myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 <details>
 <summary>Implementation attempt notes</summary>

-The basic idea is to filter all images in the posts and generated corresponding import statements in a webpack loader like embeding post content for edge runtime.
+The basic idea is to filter all images in the posts and generate corresponding import statements in a webpack loader, like embedding post content for edge runtime.
 Then import it and use the result in next-mdx-remote `<MDXRemote>` with `scope` property.
 A custom rehype plugin is required to turn `src` attribute from a literal string to a variable.

 Problem 1: Using `scope` to pass variables can only work for MDX posts.
-Markdown posts just do not allow variables.
+Markdown posts do not allow variables.

 Fix 1: Using a React context to pass image metadata to Next.js `<Image>` component.

-Problem 2: While image metadata is generated successfully, generated imports do not make Next.js to copy imported images to `.next/static/media` folder, no matter what the loader order is.
+Problem 2: While Next.js successfully generated the image metadata, it does not copy imported images to `.next/static/media` folder, no matter the loader order.

 To be more detailed, a webpack loader to generate import statements is available in [this file](https://github.com/myl7/mylmoe/blob/main/utils/webpack/collectedImageLoader.js) and a rehype plugin to collect image data is available in [this file](https://github.com/myl7/mylmoe/blob/main/utils/mdx/plugins/rehypeCollectImages.mjs).
-With them we can get width/height from the image import correctly.
+We can get width/height from the image import correctly with them.
-But since the images are not copied to the target folder and src/blurDataUrl(in development) point there, the website failed to load the images with 404.
+But since Next.js does not copy the images to the target folder and src/blurDataUrl (in development) point there, the website failed to load the pictures with 404.
-It feels like that Next.js has extra operations on image imports before webpack loaders are invoked.
+It feels like that Next.js has extra operations on image imports before webpack invokes the loaders of Next.js.
-Anyway we can not modify Next.js internal logic and have to admit that this method fails.
+Anyway, we can not modify Next.js internal logic and have to admit that this method fails.

 Fix 3: Other than loaders, use webpack plugin API to generate image import statements before running.
 And there is no need to re-parse MDX/Markdown posts.
-On the countrary, globbing the image dir to get the image list.
+On the contrary, glob the image dir to get the image list.
-If we need to know which images are required by a specified post, since the image paths (relative to `/public` folder) always literally exist in the post content, just use text searching to check.
+If we need to know which images are required by a specified post, since the image paths (relative to `/public` folder) always literally exist in the post content, use text searching to check.

 Problem 4: Next.js can not still automatically move images to `.next/static/media` even when using webpack plugin API.

-Fix 4: After checking, the true issue is the React context.
-Wraping `src` into a context caused Next.js unable to recognize the relationship and failed to ship the images.
+Fix 4: After checking, the real issue is the React context.
+We wrapped `src` into a context, so Next.js could not recognize the relationship and failed to ship the images.
-So we just ship the image metadata of all pages.
+So we ship the image metadata of all pages.
 Considering we have at most 100 images, this will not increase the client bundle size too much.

 </details>